 Milestones in Cognitive AI:

-• IBM Watson’s Victory in Jeopardy!
-(2011): IBM Watson’s win against human champions in the quiz show Jeopardy! showcased the potential of Cognitive AI in understanding natural language, processing vast amounts of information, and making decisions under pressure.
+- IBM Watson’s Victory in Jeopardy!
+(2011): IBM Watson’s win in the quiz show Jeopardy! showed Cognitive AI’s ability to understand natural language, process vast information, and make decisions under pressure.

 3. Core Technologies Behind Cognitive AI